Trends in Each Country各国の動向

 Certain consumer contracts written with simple wording from the late 1970s.
 Also spreads to regional municipalities, welfare services, and major financial firms

 Republic of South Africa:

 Government directives requiring the use of plain language in communication with consumers (1998, 2008)

-Started program for “using plain language for public services” (2009)
+Starts program for “using plain language for public services” in 2009

 European Union (EU):